smaslennikov/cissp-access-mgmt-presentation/presentation.md

 [](# You can compare the overall quality of biometric devices with the crossover error rate CER, also known as the equal error rate ERR.)
 [](# It’s not necessary, and often not desirable, to operate a device with the sensitivity set at the CER level.)

-- As identifying
-- As authenticating
-- As both
+- As identifying/authenticating/both

-- Physiological
-- Behavioural
+- Physiological/behavioural
 - Error Ratings

 [](Biometric factors may be used for identification, authentication or both)